-- In the case of CWA participants who terminate prior to service pension eligibility after June 1, 2001 a single lump sum of the present value of the deferred to 65 benefit (in the case of an employee who is legally married), if the spouse provides written notarized consent - ➤ Single Life Annuity if (in the case of an employee who is legally married) the spouse provides written notarized consent. - Actuarially reduced 50% Joint and Survivor Annuity with the spouse as a joint annuitant if the employee is legally married.
+- ➤ In the case of CWA participants who terminate prior to service pension eligibility, a single lump sum of the present value of the deferred to 65 benefit (in the case of an employee who is legally married), if the spouse provides written notarized consent.
+(This provision first became effective under the LTPP for terminations after June 1, 2001.) - ➤ Single Life Annuity if (in the case of an employee who is legally married) the spouse provides written notarized consent. - Actuarially reduced 50% Joint and Survivor Annuity with the spouse as a joint annuitant if the employee is legally married.
 The actuarial reduction is 12%.